rijanshrestha2061/Group2-hivemind-smart-onboarding/research/transcripts/Group2_Deepak_P01_2026-07-02_Interview.md

 [29:50] Interviewer: Are there any instances in which AI should not respond?
 [30:00] Participant P01: Definitely.
 A human should always be in charge of HR matters, performance reviews, disciplinary issues, conflict, and so on.
 [31:00] Interviewer: Do privacy concerns affect your willingness to use AI?
-[31:10] Participant P01:Yes.
+[31:10] Participant P01: Yes.
 I want transparency regarding the types of data being gathered, who has access to it, where it is stored, and if there are any confidential employee data excluded from training AI.
 [32:30] Interviewer: What would you built if you were designing on-boarding from scratch?
 [32:40] Participant P01: I would develop an intelligent onboarding assistant, which would integrate all the following: personalised learning, document search, progress tracking, role-specific checklists, verified sources and AI-powered answers.
 It would take employees on a tour rather than hand them documents.
 [34:20] Interviewer: What would be the most valuable features?